mat-shepherd/CI_PP2_BATTLESHIP_GAME/README.md

 <img src="docs/user-story-testing/user-story-test-6.gif">
 </details><br>

-7. As a prospective customer, I want to see a confirmation that my contact form has been submitted and be able to navigate back to the main site.
+8. As a player, while setting up the game board, I want the ability to reset the game board to remove the game pieces (ships) and start placement over again

 | **Feature** | **Action** | **Expected Result** | **Actual Result** |
 |-------------|------------|---------------------|-------------------|